Blog · Barcelona · 10 Places To Visit in Barcelona’s Gothic Quarter

 If you want to jump from one century into another with just a few steps, the Gothic Quarter in Barcelona is the place for you.
 Here, you can find contemporary art, the square where Catalan politics was born, a church that has lived as many lives as a cat and, of course, a whole museum that can tell you all about that and more.

-I’m a local guide here in Barcelona and excited to share with you the secrets of my city.
+I’m a local guide for tours in Barcelona and excited to share with you the secrets of my city.
 Come along as we explore Barcelona’s breathtaking Gothic Quarter.

 Why is it called the Gothic Quarter?